frc5024/webdocs/docs/lib5k/drivekinematics.md

 ```

-This example assumes that the robot's heading / angle can be read with `getAngle()`, and each encoder has a method to read it's tick count.
+This example assumes that the robot's heading / angle can be read with `getAngle()`, and each encoder has a method to read its tick count.
 If using the tools built in to Lib5K, all of this is handled for you.

 #### How it works
-Finding the robot location is realativly simple with the help of some trigonometry.
+Finding the robot location is relatively simple with the help of some trigonometry.

 ![Field diagram with triangle to show how location is calculated](/webdocs/assets/img/loc-diag.jpg)